20tab/django-political-map/README.md

 Javascript Initialization
 --------------------------
-Django Political Map has full support for single PlaceField, multiple PlaceField on the same model and inline models with PlaceField.
+Django Political Map has full support for admin change_form with single PlaceField, multiple PlaceField on the same model and inline models with PlaceField.

 The default widget will work on your custom frontend too (just remember to use {{forms.media}} in your template).

-The library also supports django inline formsets via the `formset:added` event if using `django.jQuery` ("admin/js/vendor/jquery/jquery.js", "admin/js/jquery.init.js",), otherwise you can attach to your custom event the handler `politicalplaces.addNewWidget(widgetDOMElement, formsetName)
+The library also supports django inline formsets via the `formset:added` event if using `django.jQuery` ("admin/js/vendor/jquery/jquery.js", "admin/js/jquery.init.js"), otherwise you can attach to your custom event the `politicalplaces.addNewWidget(widgetDOMElement, formsetName) handler.

 GMAPS quota limit
 -----------------